You Can Sue City Hall

 Things to Remember When Suing the Government

-You may also encounter some obstacles depending on the type of case.
-Many laws cap the amount of damages that you can potentially recover from the government.
-Certain types of lawsuits - such as medical malpractice lawsuits against a government hospital or personal injury lawsuits against legislators acting in an official capacity - may be precluded as well.
+Many states cap the amount of damages that you can potentially recover from the government.
+Additionally, depending on the state, certain types of lawsuits, such as medical malpractice actions against a government hospital, may not be available.
 An attorney should be able to guide you through these and similar obstacles.

 Thinking of Suing City Hall or Another Government Entity?
 See an Attorney